lelou6666/nimbus-docs/phantom/webapp.rst

 If you would rather not sign up for Phantom through Futuregrid, you can sign up for Phantom without it, and use it with Amazon EC2.
 To do so, visit the `Sign Up
 <https://phantom.nimbusproject.org/accounts/signup/>`_ page, and create your
 account.
-Once your account is approved, you should recieve an email with further instructions.
+Once your account is approved, you should receive an email with further instructions.

 Once you have set up your account, log on to `Phantom <https://phantom.nimbusproject.org/>`_.